How the 'new' keyword works in JavaScript

 Now that we know the basic steps that occur when the new

-keyword is called, we can create a user-land function that mimic this behavior.
+keyword is called, we can create a user-land function that mimics this behaviour.

 function new_(cons, ...args) {